TomarAditya/zapier-platform/docs/cli.md

 **Flags**
 * `--disable-dependency-detection` | Disables "smart" file inclusion.
 By default, Zapier only includes files that are required by `index.js`.
 If you (or your dependencies) require files dynamically (such as with `require(someVar)`), then you may see "Cannot find module" errors.
 Disabling this may make your `build.zip` too large.
 If that's the case, try using the `includeInBuild` option in your `.zapierapprc`.
 [See the docs](includeInBuild) for more info.
-* `-d, --debug` | Show extra debugging output
+* `-d, --debug` | Shows extra debugging output.

 ## convert

-> Converts a Legacy Web Builder or Visual Builder app to a CLI app.
+> Convert a Legacy Web Builder or Visual Builder integration to a CLI integration.

 **Usage**: `zapier convert INTEGRATIONID PATH`